 How much protein should you consume?

-Newer studies are always being done on this subject with the more recent one showing that you can be between 0.7 - 1.0 grams per pound of body weight and be able to build muscle.
+Studies show you can be between 0.7 - 1.0 grams per pound of body weight and be able to build muscle.
 There is nothing wrong with going over 1.0, which often happens when you are in a calorie surplus.

 Consume that protein!

 #3 - Don't Overlook Good Sleep And Managing Stress